-Vintage patterns are one of my favourites.
-Again, I decide to dabble into making a vintage style dress for myself.
+Vintage patterns are one of my favorites.
+Again, I decided to dabble into making a vintage-style dress for myself.

 This time I got inspired by the Butterick 6796, a vintage style dress that is a bit more unique.
 It has a darted bodice with a gathered rectangular skirt.
 I love how charming it is with an adjustable neckline that I am very comfortable with.
 The sleeves are just long enough to cover the upper arm and that makes it just perfect for what I had in mind.